Nomad-engineers/threads-platform/docs/development/001-getting-started.md

-# Getting Started with Threadlytics Development
+# Getting Started with Threads-Boost Development

 ## Overview

-This guide helps new developers set up their local development environment for Threadlytics.
-Threadlytics is built with modern web technologies and follows best practices for scalability and maintainability.
+This guide helps new developers set up their local development environment for Threads-Boost.
+Threads-Boost is built with modern web technologies and follows best practices for scalability and maintainability.

 ## Prerequisites